Markionium/dhis2-history/tools/dhis2deb/Readme.txt

 Thats it.
 By default hibernate properties is setup to use h2 database in /opt/dhis2/database.
 This can be changed to point to mysql, postgres or what have you.

-Logging and othe 'DHIS2_HOME' related stuff happens in /opt/dhis2.
+Logging and other 'DHIS2_HOME' related stuff happens in /opt/dhis2.

 Everything is owned by tomcat user and password files are chmof 600.